writescript/writescript/README.md

     writescript -p theplugin.js -d mydata.json

+## Status
+The project is in alpha stage.
+Do not use in production!

 ## License
 This code is published under an MIT license.
 See LICENSE file for more information.